apduncan/cvanmf/docs/nextflow.md

 ### Rank selection
-* `ranks`: The lowest and highest rank to be search, inclusive, as a comma separated string.
+* `ranks`: The lowest and highest rank to be searched, inclusive, as a comma separated string.
 Defaults to "2,20".

 ### Regularisation selection